spotDL/spotdlRedesign/docs/docs/supplementary-docs.md

 This project's documentation can broadly be divided into 4 categories:

-1. contributing guidelines (like this document)
+1. Contributing guidelines (like this document)

 2. Code API documentation (what you traditionally call "docs")